lindseydotdev/lindseydotdev/README.md

 <h2 align="center"> 😼 About Me </h2>
 <p align="center">
   I'm a full-stack developer passionate about functional and creative programming solutions.
-  I attended my first course on HTML and CSS in 2015 and I have yet to find an end to my curiosity for software engineering.
   I'm currently building full-stack web applications and learning creative programming in my free time.
   Besides programming I enjoy 🌱 cooking tofu, 🎮 gaming, and 🌸 exploring botanical gardens.